authzed/docs/docs/guides/defining-a-subject-type.md

 ## Representing users as subjects

-The most common kind of subjects found within a permissions system are some form of **user**.
+The most common kind of subjects found within permissions systems are some form of **user**.

 Users in SpiceDB/Authzed are [modeled as object types], same as resources.